Skiblinx/url-sci/README.md

 ## Backend API

-The backend api used: `http://cutly.onrender.com` and its documentation can be accessed on `http://cutly.onrender.com/docs`
+The backend api used and it: `https://tinyurl.com/app/dev`.

 ## Dependencies